nxgenschool/blog/index.md

 ---
-title: Welcome to my blog
+title: C# and .NET development
 ---

 This is testing on nxgen blog.